-- Go to the FTC identity theft website: www.identitytheft.gov for great resources on reporting
+- Go to the Federal Trade Commission (FTC) identity theft website: identitytheft.gov for great resources on reporting.

-- Go to atg.wa.gov/recovering-identity-theft-or-fraud for additional tips from the Washington State Attorney General
+- Go to atg.wa.gov/recovering-identity-theft-or-fraud for more tips from the Washington State Attorney General.

-Fraud can also be reported by phone to the Office of Special Investigations.
+You can also report fraud by phone to the Office of Special Investigations

-Please note: We are receiving an extremely high number of calls and the fastest way to report fraud is with the form above.
+We are receiving an extremely high number of calls.
+The fastest way to report fraud is to use the secure fraud reporting form.

-Employers can report fraud on behalf of their employees by:
+Employers can report fraud on behalf of their employees:

 Identity theft is a crime in which an imposter obtains key pieces of personally identifiable information, such as Social Security or driver's license numbers.
 Criminals use this information to impersonate someone else, usually for financial gain.